tidymodels/planning/case-weights/implementation-proposal.md

     case weights, which would get extracted from `data` at `fit()` time and passed on to parsnip’s fitting functions.

--   `case_weights_keep`: a boolean flag, defaulting to `FALSE`, that determines whether or not to *keep* the `case_weights` column in `data` after it has been extracted, but before any pre-processing has been applied.
+-   `case_weights_remove`: a boolean flag, defaulting to `TRUE`, that determines whether or not to *remove* the `case_weights` column in `data` after it has been extracted, but before any pre-processing has been applied.

-    -   For formula and variables pre-processors, you always want this to be `FALSE`.
+    -   For formula and variables pre-processors, you always want this to be `TRUE`.

-    -   For recipe pre-processors where no case weights are being used, you want this to be `FALSE`.
+    -   For recipe pre-processors where no case weights are being used, you want this to be `TRUE`.

-    -   For recipe pre-processors where you have *exactly the same* case weights that will be passed on to you model, set this to `TRUE` to ensure that the specified `case_weights` column is retained in `data` for usage in the recipe.
+    -   For recipe pre-processors where you have *exactly the same* case weights that will be passed on to you model, set this to `FALSE` to ensure that the specified `case_weights` column is retained in `data` for usage in the recipe.

 # hardhat

-The main problem that hardhat needs to overcome is knowing whether or not to require case weights at `forge()` time, as this affects how restrictive `workflows::predict()` is.
+The main problem that hardhat needs to overcome is knowing whether or not to require case weight columns at `forge()` time, as this affects how restrictive `workflows::predict()` is.

 In general, case weights should not be required for prediction.
-However, there are two places where we will need them.

--   A recipe may require the `case_weights` column to be able to `bake()` new data.
+However, in some situations a recipe may require the `case_weights` column to be able to `bake()` new data (i.e. to make a prediction).
+We feel that this is relatively rare (one example of this is if `step_knn_impute()` hypothetically accepted case weights, which would also be required at bake-time).

--   In tune, we will need the `case_weights` column to be able to compute case-weight adjusted performance metrics.

-The proposed change here is to give `hardhat::forge()` a new boolean `extras` argument that works similarly to `outcomes`.
-If `FALSE`, the `extras` slot of the forged result will be `NULL`, and no “extra” recipe roles will be returned or required.

--   The default would be `FALSE`, which would be slightly different from the current behavior.
-Currently, `forge()` always checks that `extra_role_ptypes` columns are present and of the correct type.
-    However, they are never used for prediction.

--   Possibly, if `case_weights_keep = TRUE` , we would change where
-    workflows calls `forge()` to set `extras = TRUE`, but otherwise it would be up to recipes to error if a case weights extra column is required but was dropped.

--   Possibly set `extras = c("case_weights")` if we also have other extra roles that we do want, even though we don’t want case weights.
+This problem only affects recipes, but is a little bit more general than just case weights.
+In general, it is possible for any non-standard recipes role (i.e. not `"outcome"` or `"predictor"`) to be required only at `prep()` time, and not at `bake()` time.
+In fact, this is probably the most common scenario.

+Because of this, the proposed change here is for `forge()` to only require the `"outcome"` and `"predictor"` role columns by default, and ignore the non-standard roles.
+Even if those columns existed, by default they would not be passed on to the internal `bake()` call and would not be returned in the `forge()$extras$roles` slot.
+To override this, `hardhat::default_recipe_blueprint()` would gain a new argument, `extra_bake_roles`, that would accept a character vector of non-standard roles that are actually required at bake time.

 # tune

+Most of the changes from above would automatically flow through to tune.
+However, tune will still need to be able to extract the `case_weights` column from the assessment data if the user requested case-weighted performance calculations.
+This requires accessing the name of the case weight column specified in the workflow (which may be through some helper that workflows exports), which can then be used to extract the relevant column from the assessment data.

+tune internally calls `forge_from_workflow()`, but this is only for computing the predictions themselves, and the case weights column will not be extracted from the result of this.

--   Needs a user specified way to not use model case weights for prediction performance.
+tune also needs a user specified way to opt out of using model case weights for performance calculations, which will likely be through a control argument.

--   Needs to be able to collect `assessment()` set data, then `forge()` them with `extras = TRUE` (if user is requesting case weighted prediction performance) specified through `forge_from_workflow()`.